Two Maine Mountains: Skiing Sugarloaf and Saddleback

 Sorely Missed their Mountain

 The people in Rangeley sorely missed having Saddleback open, the manager of the Rangeley Inn said.

 “We were going great up here before the pandemic, despite the mountain closing,” she said.
-It was sad to me to see the welcoming lobby, complete with stuffed Bear and Moose, locked up, with the overstuffed chairs stored away and the famous Rangeley Tavern closed for now too.
-It is all Pandemic 2020-related and I’m sure that later in 2021 things will be back to normal.
+The welcoming lobby, complete with stuffed Bear and Moose, was locked up, with the overstuffed chairs stored away and the famous Rangeley Tavern closed.
+Now you can once again enjoy this classic Maine hotel lobby in person.

 Trees Growing Back